Science of Medical Massage

 First variant of the ST

-The patient should be positioned on the back on the table in such a way that the body lies obliquely with the pelvis close to the table edge and the shoulder off the table.
+The patient should be positioned on the back of the table so that the body lies obliquely, with the pelvis close to the table edge and the shoulder off the table.
 The patient’s scapula should be ON the edge of the table.
-At the beginning of the video, the position of the scapula on the edge of the table is shown by an upward camera angle.
+At the beginning of the video, an upward camera angle shows the position of the scapula on the edge of the table.

 Second variant of the ST

 The application of this variant of the ST is similar to the first variant.
 The only difference is the initial position of the patient’s arm and shoulder on the edge of the table.
-Notice this difference in the video where the scapula is completely off the table.
-The dashed line seen in the video indicates the medial edge of the scapula which should be OFF the table completely.
+Notice this difference in the video, where the scapula is entirely off the table.
+The dashed line in the video indicates the medial edge of the scapula, which should be entirely off the table.

 During the application of the first variant of the ST, the patient’s arm was going down due only to the elasticity of the soft tissue in the shoulder joint.
-As you recall, the fact of the scapula being on the edge of the table restricts its vertical movement.
-Thus, the same move of the arm and shoulder downward during the application of the second variant produces more vertical movement because both the shoulder and the scapula are pushed down by the practitioner.
+As you recall, the scapula on the table’s edge restricts its vertical movement.
+Thus, the same move of the arm and shoulder downward during the application of the second variant produces more vertical movement because the practitioner pushes down both the shoulder and the scapula.

 Step 4.

-Final step of the shovel technique requires the passive stretching of the shoulder joint while the arm in the maximum extension in the shoulder joint.
+The final step of the shovel technique requires passive stretching of the shoulder joint while the arm is in maximum extension.
 Always be sure to work within the client’s comfort zone.

-RJ studied with such world known body workers and healers as Rosalyn Bruyere from Germany and Vianna Stibal from Hawaii.
+RJ studied with world-renowned bodyworkers and healers, such as Rosalyn Bruyere from Germany and Vianna Stibal from Hawaii.
 She has her private practice in Phoenix, Arizona.

-RJ is medical massage therapist, master Bowen therapist and trained healer who uses medical intuitive.
+RJ is a medical massage therapist, a master Bowen therapist, and a trained healer who uses medical intuition.

 Category: Medical Massage